-For more details about our learning this term click on the Summer Term Overview.
+For more details about our learning this term, please click on the summer term curriculum overview.

 Children will continue to receive homework and, as always, will be expected to read at home and produce a journal on books they have read.
 However, we would like to remind you that children may produce journals on their own personal books from home as well as their school books.
 Furthermore, they may like to vary the content or layout of their journals.
 A comment in your child’s reading profile is always welcomed and communication between yourselves and your child’s teacher is always helpful.
 Children will also continue to receive two sets of spellings: one from their phonics teacher and one from their class teacher.

-Class 18 now will go swimming this term and will begin their lessons on Monday 16th April.
+Class 18 will now go swimming this term and will have begun their lessons today, Monday 29th April.
 The day on which your child has P.E may now be different so we advise children to keep their kit in school.
+PE will take place on a Monday and Friday for Class 18 and Monday and Wednesday for Classes 16 & 17.

 As always, we appreciate your support.